PadmarajBhat/Cloud/IoT in the Google Cloud.md

   * Firestore: a fast no sql db : https://db-engines.com/en/system/Google+Cloud+Bigtable%3BGoogle+Cloud+Firestore as indicated in the link it is newer option and auto scales.
        * https://firebase.google.com/docs/firestore/query-data/queries: indicates queries are more or less similary to mongoDB

+* https://firebase.google.com/products/: firebase provides wide range of products for app development focussed on either web or mobile.
+Since Google has acquired it on 2014, it has seemless access to gcp resources.
+More seemlessly integrated to js based.
+Guess node.js knowledge is a must.